Special routes of U.S. Route 71: Northwest Arkansas business route

 Now known as Thompson Street, US 71B is a principal arterial in Springdale; passing the Springdale Country Club, intersecting Don Tyson Parkway, and crossing under the Arkansas and Missouri Railroad tracks before a junction with US 412 (Robinson Avenue).
-A concurrency begins northward, with US 412/US 71B keeping the Thompson Avenue designation.
+A concurrency begins northward, with US 71B/US 412 keeping the Thompson Avenue designation.
 After a short distance, US 412 turns west onto Sunset Avenue, with US 71B continuing north as Thompson Street into a commercial area of Springdale.
 The road passes Murphy Park, Springdale High School, and junctions with Emma Avenue just west of the Springdale Poultry Industry Historic District.
 North of the junction with Emma Avenue, US 71B passes the Springdale Public Schools Administrative Offices and passes over the Northwest Arkansas Razorback Regional Greenway and Spring Creek before entering Benton County.

 US 71B passes the Beasley Homestead (listed on the National Register of Historic Places) shortly before serving as the western terminus of a segment of Highway 264.

 US 71B becomes Bloomington Street in Lowell as it continues north to AR 94 (New Hope Road).
 Entering Rogers, US 71B meets US 62/AR 12 and becomes Walnut Street and turns east.
 The route passes St. Mary's Hospital and Dixieland Mall and crosses to I-49 as it enters Bentonville.